OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Fade to brief demos of deployments to Dev and Prod, reviewing the logs for the message in each environment]

-This is all well and good for a Hello World example, but how might we use these variables with something a little more complicated, such as a website.
+This is all well and good for a simple, Hello World, example, but how would we use Variables when deploying a real website?

 [Fade to RandomQuotes website, as deployed without any Structured Configuration Variables]